grv231/Wordpress-Kubernetes-Cluster/README.md

 # Wordpress-Kubernetes-Cluster
-Deploying a Wordpress image on Kubernetes cluster backed up by MySQL Database and AWS - EFS for persistence volume
+Deploying a Wordpress image on Kubernetes cluster backed up by MySQL Database and AWS - EFS for persistent volume

 ## Getting Started